 I have looked at enough census records to know that the center column—the occupation—is where much of the lives of my ancestors are revealed.
-While many researches take pride in a discovery of distinction—a gentleman perhaps, or a minister, doctor, or politician—I have yet to strike gold in a vein of worldly merit.
+While many researchers take pride in a discovery of distinction—a gentleman perhaps, or a minister, doctor, or politician—I have yet to strike gold in a vein of worldly merit.
 Rather, as I have turned back to my fathers and mothers, I have found them laboring in the trades of the lower class as fisherman, farm laborers, gardeners, maids, and most frequently, general laborers.
 It is this last title of general laborer that has caused me to reflect on the merits given to the poor, unskilled, and weary.
 I picture the enumerator, peering up from his broad census sheet, quill poised.
 Occupation?
 Laborer.

 What more do we know of some of our laborers?
 My fifth great grandfather, a farm laborer in Essex, died of “sloughing of the foot”, leaving behind ten children.
 My husband’s family worked in the damp fields of Northern England.
 Such laborers did not receive payment for their work until after their term of hire was completed.
 Poor and hungry, they ate raw turnips in the fields to stave their hunger.

 Our laborers were not always virtuous.
 My third great aunt Ellen Chamberlain was brought to trial for stealing two loaves of bread.
 Trial notes reveal when confronted, “she then took the loaf from under her shawl and said “This is the loaf—pray, sir, forgive me.”
 For this she was given two months hard labor, a sentence of apparent leniency.
 My fifth great grandfather Ben Chamberlain was relieved from his apprenticeship in 1785 due to “disorderly behaviour and frequent absences”.
 Rumors abounded of drinking and ill tempers, an apparent occupational hazard of our ship laborers.